gmhub07/gmhub07/README.md

 * I am a Movieholic and full time Cinephile.
 You name a movie, I would know it.
 * I don’t drink tea.
 Just coffee only in winters.
 * Suits is my favorite season.
-Some people call me the engineer version of Harvey Specter (because I like to boil things down to fundamentals).
+Some people call me the engineer version of Harvey Specter (I like to challenge people on their fundamentals).
 * **Hobbies:** football/soccer, running, travelling.
 Might hit the gym as well at some point.